muratk3n/thirdwave/en/README.md

 difference)?
 Too open to cheating..
 They'll take CO2 from f-ing whereever, and slap a "neutral" label on it.
 Before VW cheating scandal I might have supported these neutrality schemes, now, no..
-The best way to to enforce green is at the end-user level, you regulate the source (or make it completely green) then the rest is safe.
+The best way to go green is enforcing it at end-user level, you regulate the source (or make it completely green as well) then the rest is safe.

 ---